egovernments/health-campaign-devops/README.md

 You can observe the progress of the destruction job in the actions window.

 **Create Superuser**
- kubectl port-forward svc/egov-user -n egov 8080:8080
+ Connect to the kubernetes cluster, from your local machine and run below command kubectl port-forward svc/egov-user -n egov 8080:8080

- And run the below curl:
+ And in another window, run the below curl:

  curl --location 'http://localhost:8080/user/users/_createnovalidate' \
 --header 'Content-Type: application/json' \